geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 }
 ```

 And finally, update the `calculatePremium()` method to persist the quotes.
+You can remove the private `premiums` variable as we no longer store the premiums in-memory.

 ```ts
 @Injectable()